-Since this property has received funding in part through the Low Income Housing Tax Credit (LIHTC) program, monthly rent cannot exceed the Tax Credit maximum rent for the area.
-Households earning less than 60% of the area median income qualify for units with reduced rent.
-Some rental units in this property may not be subject to LIHTC and therefore may be set at levels higher than the area's LIHTC limits.
+Since this property has received funding in part through the Low Income Housing Tax Credit (LIHTC) program, a certain number of units are set aside for lower income households.
+Households must earn either less than 50% or 60% of the area median income (depending on the set-aside option chosen by the property owner) to qualify for these units.
+Rents in these units are capped at a maximum of 30% of the set-aside area median income (adjusted for unit size).
+Some rental units in this property may not be subject to LIHTC and therefore have higher rents and no maximum household income requirement.

 |AMI Band||1 Person||2 Person||3 Person||4 Person||5 Person||6 Person||7 Person||8 Person|